trash/trash.github.io/_posts/wip2014-07-20-week-in-development-july-13.md

   feature: week-in-development-header.png
 ---

 "The Week In Development".
 Sounds so legitimate and professional.
 Only it's not.
-It's basically my excuse for not coming up with a more formal or interesting blog post so I'll just run through the stuff I did related to code and development for the game over the past week.
+It's basically my excuse for not coming up with a more formal or interesting blog post.
+So in short I'll just run through the stuff I did related to code and development for the game over the past week.
 I'll be trying to get these out every week hopefully alongside other posts.

 This week I simultaneously felt like I coded very little but implemented some important features nonetheless.
 Let's run through the big ones.
 And talk about the hilarious life-destroying consequences of their implementation.